Fasching - The Carnival Season in Munich

 Ball dates Hotel Bayerischer Hof

-On February 7 at 11 a.m. the "Crazy Knights" will organize a small carnival parade starting from Odeonsplatz and ending at Stiglmaierplatz, but it is not comparably with the big and magnificent carnival processions in Cologne and Mainz.
+On February 16 from 1 p.m. the traditional society "Damische Ritter" (Crazy Knights) will organize a small carnival parade starting from Sonnen Str. through the pedestrian zone Kaufinger Str. and ending at Hofbräuhaus, but it is not comparably with the big and magnificent carnival processions in Cologne and Mainz.

 So, now try out the Munich Fasching.
 You need no expensive costume.
-Luxurious costumes are here the exception.
-All you need is a good mood and you will have a lot of fun during the carnival season in Munich.
+Luxurious costumes are the exception here.
+All you need is good mood and you will have a lot of fun during the carnival season in Munich.